-This paper explores how reductions in tariffs on imported inputs and final goods affect the productivity of large Chinese trading firms, with the special tariff treatment that processing firms receive on imported inputs.
-Firm-level input and output tariffs are constructed using highly disaggregated trade data and firm data from 2000 to 2006.
-Controlling for the endogeneity issues of firms' self-selection to processing activities and of firm-level input and output tariffs, both types of tariff reductions have positive impacts on productivity that are weaker as firms' share of processing imports grows.
+This article explores how reductions in tariffs on imported inputs and final goods affect the productivity of large Chinese trading firms, with the special tariff treatment that processing firms receive on imported inputs.
+Firm-level input and output tariffs are constructed.
+Both types of tariff reductions have positive impacts on productivity that are weaker as firms' share of processing imports grows.
 The impact of input tariff reductions on productivity improvement, overall, is weaker than that of output tariff reductions, although the opposite is true for non-processing firms only.
-By adding firm productivity to economy-wide productivity, both tariff reductions are found, overall, to contribute around 42% to firm productivity growth for firms in the sample and at least 13.5% to economy-wide productivity growth during the period.
+Both tariff reductions are found to contribute at least 14.5% to economy-wide productivity growth.